slackorama/strava-pr-tool/README.md

 Do you want to know how far off you were your PR on a ride?
 Then this app is for you.

-This will pull all your efforts from an activity and find yoru Personal Record for the segments on that activity and output a CSV that you can either import into Excel or some other CSV processing tool.
+This will pull all your efforts from an activity and find your Personal Record for the segments on that activity and output a CSV that you can either import into Excel or some other CSV processing tool.